rust-lang/rfcs/text/0000-crates-io-token-scopes.md

   user owns
 * **yank**: allows yanking and unyanking existing versions of the user's crates
 * **change-owners**: allows inviting new owners or removing existing owners
+* **legacy**: allows accessing all the endpoints on crates.io except for creating new tokens, like tokens created befores the implementation of this RFC.

 More endpoint scopes might be added in the future without the need of a dedicated RFC.

-There will also be an option to opt out of endpoint scopes and retain the permission model implemented before this RFC (called "legacy"), which allows access to all (documented and undocumented) crates.io API endpoints except for adding new tokens.

 The crates.io UI will pre-select the scopes needed by the `cargo` CLI, which at the time of writing this RFC are `publish-new`, `publish-update`, `yank` and `change-owners`.
 The user will have to explicitly opt into extra scopes or the legacy permission model.

-Tokens created before the implementation of this RFC will use the legacy permission model.
+Tokens created before the implementation of this RFC will default to the legacy scope.

 ## Crates scope

 The user will be able to opt into limiting which crates the token can act on by defining a crates scope.
-It will be possible to set a crates scope even with the legacy endpoint scope.

 The crates scope can be left empty to allow the token to act on all the crates owned by the user, or it can contain the comma-separated list of crate names